MBBS MD MRCP (UK) MRCP (London)

 The Faculty of Medicine, Wayamba University of Sri Lanka is established as the 9th Medical Faculty in Sri Lanka to offer an excellent educational environment for learning, teaching and research in the fields of medicine.
 The flexible module based curriculum is designed to facilitate students to excel according to their individual learning styles by providing a platform for learner and student centric experience.
 I am privileged and honoured to be part of the Faculty of Medicine at Wayamba University of Sri Lanka, as the successor to Professor M.D Lamawansa who laid an unbreakable foundation as the first acting Dean of this newly established faculty.
 I am placing this message in the company of a team dedicated to the provision of high quality education.

-As this young medical faculty is stepping into the third year of its academic activities, I do most gratefully remember the untiring efforts of the then Vice Chancellor, Professor E.M.P Ekanayake in establishing this faculty and I am also duty-bound to appreciate and express my sincere gratitude to Professor Sujatha Salgado who coordinated the establishment of this medical faculty at the initial stages.
+As this young medical faculty is stepping into the third year of its academic activities, I do most gratefully remember the untiring efforts of the then former Vice-Chancellor, Professor E.M.P Ekanayake in establishing this faculty and I am also duty-bound to appreciate and express my sincere gratitude to Professor Sujatha Salgado who coordinated the establishment of this medical faculty at the initial stages.
 The first acting Dean, Professor M.D.Lamawanse receives my very high appreciations for his vision in establishing most of the functioning of the faculty including a curriculum suited to modern medical education.

 As the first elected Dean of the faculty I am proud to affirm that the success of our programme thus far is contributed by the dedication of each faculty member.
 Our academic staff are passionate about the work they do and make significant contributions to the development of the curriculum.
 They are devoted to deliver high quality experiential learning to ensure that the end product is academically sound and has the right aptitudes to be a caring medical professional.